rhysdiab/generator-react-oneflare/README.md

 ![Imgur](https://i.imgur.com/RegfGEw.gif)

-Creating a new react components at oneflare has never been easier with ``` generator-react-oneflare``` :)
+Creating new react components at oneflare has never been easier with ``` generator-react-oneflare``` :)

 ## Installation